pseudomuto/protoc-gen-doc/README.md

 The docker image has two volumes: `/out` and `/protos` which are the directory to write the documentation to and the directory containing your proto files.

-You could generate html docs for the examples by running the following:
+You could generate HTML docs for the examples by running the following:

 ```
 docker run --rm \